 Maria, Madre de Rapa Nui holding her Son

-Wooden Saints on Easter Island, a new book by Joan Seaver Kurze, will be published by the Easter Island Foundation in 2012.
-Ingrained Images: Wood Carvings from Easter Island by Joan Seaver Kurze (1997) is a detailed study of the woodcarving tradition on Easter Island and is available for purchase on our publications page.
+Joan Seaver Kurze, an expert on the subject of Easter Island wood carvings (and EIF Board member), is currently working on a book, Wooden Saints on Easter Island, to be published in the future.
+Her book, Ingrained Images: Wood Carvings from Easter Island (1997) is a detailed study of the wood carving tradition on Easter Island and is available for purchase on our publications page.

 (All images on this page courtesy of Kathi Merritt)